9 Productivity Tips for Working From Home

 It's a full and complete cycle to help you minimize distractions and open loops in your brain, while staying in focus and flow with your work and taking care of yourself and your energy.

-Here’s a recap of the 9 Ways to Stay Productive While Working From Home:
+Here's a recap of the 9 Productivity Tips for Working From Home:

 1. Have a wind-down routine the night before